MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.234-4.md

 (c) The Government will conduct an Integrated Baseline Review (IBR).
 If a pre-award IBR has not been conducted, a post award IBR shall be conducted as early as practicable after contract award.

-(d) The Contracting Officer may require an IBR at -
+(d) The Contracting Officer may require an IBR at—

 (1) Exercise of significant options; or